cameronwp/hurtlingthrough.space/src/pages/posts/20180115-marvin-deep-spacewalks/index.md

 ![Marvin the Paranoid Android with Arthur and Ford from the older BBC series.](old_marvin.jpg)

-_I was going to post a picture of Marvin from the newer HHG2G, but this one was just too good to pass up.
+_I was going to post a picture of [Marvin](http://hitchhikers.wikia.com/wiki/Marvin?file=Marvin.jpg) from the newer HHG2G, but Arthur's bathrobe was just too good to pass up.
 Image pulled from [here](http://hitchhikers.wikia.com/wiki/Marvin?file=Marvin%5Fmeets%5FFord%5Fand%5FArthur.jpg)._

 > I have a million ideas.
 They all point to certain death.
+>
+> <cite>Marvin the Paranoid Android</cite>

 > I’ve calculated your chance of survival, but I don’t think you’ll like it.

-<><>cite these quotes?<><>
+>
+> <cite>Marvin the Paranoid Android</cite>

-Incidentally, Matthew hadn't read it when I suggested Marvin for the name for the project.
-His response: "let me read the book first before I decide if it's okay for this name to end up in my thesis because that thing is kinda forever.”
+Incidentally, Matthew hadn't read HHG2G when I suggested Marvin for the name for the project.
+His response: "let me read the book first before I decide if it's okay for this name to end up in my thesis because it's going to be around forever.”
 Not long after, the name Marvin became official.

-(The name Marvin led to some funny conversations.
+(This led to some funny conversations.
 Everything in the space industry is an acronym.
-I got a few responses like, “are you even _allowed_ to name something without an acronym?” when I explained that Marvin is not MARVIN.)
+I got a few responses like, “are you even _allowed_ to name something without an acronym?” when I would explain that Marvin is in fact not MARVIN.)

+> If the name doesn’t mean anything, then it becomes increasingly hard to remember what the service does if you see it in code.
+>
+> <cite>one of my colleagues (we've got a lot of services at Udacity named after obscure Star Wars planets and Game of Thrones cities)</cite>

-I’ll also [link to my coworker’s article](https://medium.com/@timvergenz/e511a4c5c88d) about naming conventions in software and how pop culture references aren’t always a good idea.
+Naming your services after pop culture references isn't always a good idea.
 There’s a difference between making a useful comparison and obfuscating the purpose of code.
 I’d argue that Marvin itself was an acceptable reference, but I think I toed the line later on when I extended the analogy to lesser known nouns in the HHG2G universe.
-I called the eventual server running Marvin the Heart of Gold, which is Marvin the Paranoid Android’s ship.
-The Infinite Improbability Drive was responsible for running calculations and predictions in Marvin.
-It got its name from the engine in the Heart of Gold that moves the ship by “[passing] through every conceivable point in every conceivable universe simultaneously.”
+I called the eventual server running Marvin the _Heart of Gold_, Marvin the Paranoid Android’s home ship.
+The _Infinite Improbability Drive_ was responsible for running calculations and predictions in Marvin.
+It got its name from the eponymous engine in the Heart of Gold that moves the ship by “[passing] through every conceivable point in every conceivable universe simultaneously.”
 Both examples make sense, but only if you know HHG2G.
 If Marvin ever expands to a team with more developers, these names will need to change.

 _Coming up next: creating a control group for EVA research._

-<sub><sup>1</sup> [Miller, Matthew.
+<sub><sup>1</sup> We presented an overview of our research and prototypes at [IAC 2017](http://www.iafastro.org/events/iac/iac-2017/): [Miller, M., Pittman, C., & Feigh, K. 2017, '
+Next-Generation Human Extravehicular Spaceflight Operations Support Systems Development', IAC 2017.
+Adelaide, SA.](https://www.researchgate.net/publication/320290594_Next-Generation_Human_Extravehicular_Spaceflight_Operations_Support_Systems_Development)</sub>

+<sub><sup>2</sup> See page 42 of Matthew’s PhD thesis: "As of July 27th, 2016, NASA had performed 391 EVAs, 28% of which experienced significant incidents such as crew injury, early termination, system and operational issues (Packham and Stockton, 2016)."
+[Miller, Matthew.
 (2017).
 Decision Support System Development for Human Extravehicular Activity. .
-10.13140/RG.2.2.17731.30248.](https://doi.org/10.13140/rg.2.2.17731.30248) (Matthew’s PhD Dissertation)</sub>

-<sub><sup>2</sup> [Miller, M., Pittman, C., & Feigh, K. 2017, '
-Next-Generation Human Extravehicular Spaceflight Operations Support Systems Development', IAC 2017.
-Adelaide, SA.](https://www.researchgate.net/publication/320290594_Next-Generation_Human_Extravehicular_Spaceflight_Operations_Support_Systems_Development)</sub>
+10.13140/RG.2.2.17731.30248.](https://doi.org/10.13140/rg.2.2.17731.30248)</sub>